praveenss2806/praveenss2806/README.md

 # Hi, I’m Praveen 👋

-I’m an **AI & engineering enthusiast** who enjoys building exciting stuff
+I’m an **AI & engineering enthusiast** who enjoys building exciting stuff.

-Explorer of ideas, seeker of cool projects, and **open to collaborating** on interesting ideas.
+Explorer of ideas, maker of cool projects, and **always open to collaboration**.